rails/rails/guides/source/initialization.md

 end
 ```

-In fact, the +options+ method here does quite a lot.
-This method is defined in +Rack::Server+ like this:
+In fact, the `options` method here does quite a lot.
+This method is defined in `Rack::Server` like this:

 ```ruby
 def options